Rogdham/pyzstd/index.rst

         It's still useful when using :py:attr:`~Strategy.dfast` strategy, in which case it defines a secondary probe table.

-        Special: value ``0`` means "use default chainLog", then the value is dynamically set, see "C" column in this `v1.5.0 table <https://github.com/facebook/zstd/blob/v1.5.0/lib/compress/zstd_compress.c#L6149-L6254>`_.
+        Special: value ``0`` means "use default chainLog", then the value is dynamically set, see "C" column in `this table <https://github.com/facebook/zstd/blob/release/lib/compress/clevels.h>`_.

     .. py:attribute:: searchLog